 How to Plan and Achieve your Running Goals?

-We’ve entered 2013, yet most of us still train like it’s 1991.
+We’ve entered a new year, yet most of us still train like it’s 1991.
 Very little thought is given to our goals, our training structure and to the way we structure our lives for success.
 I’m a big believer in planning as I see it as the roadmap to the achievement of my goals.

 At this time of year, many of us set resolutions, the problem is, we never give thought to the process that will allow us to take the consistent actions necessary to make the resolution a reality.
 A resolution without a plan is hopeless.

 1. Set goal(s)